PrefectHQ/prefect/docs/concepts/deployments.md

 !!! tip "Scheduling is asynchronous and decoupled"
     Because deployments are nothing more than metadata, runs can be created at anytime.
-    Note that pausing a schedule, updating your deployment, and other actions reset your auto scheduled runs.
+    Note that pausing a schedule, updating your deployment, and other actions reset your auto-scheduled runs.

 ### Versioning and bookkeeping

 Versions, descriptions and tags are omnipresent fields throughout Prefect that can be easy to overlook.
-However, putting some extra thought into how you use these fields can pay large dividends down the road.
+However, putting some extra thought into how you use these fields can pay dividends down the road.

 - **`version`**: versions are always set by the client and can be any arbitrary string.
 We recommend tightly coupling this field on your deployments to your software development lifecycle.
 For example if you leverage `git` to manage code changes, use either a tag or commit hash in this field.
 If you don't set a value for the version, Prefect will compute a hash
 - **`description`**: the description field of a deployment is a place to provide rich reference material for downstream stakeholders such as intended use and parameter documentation.
 Markdown formatting will be rendered in the Prefect UI, allowing for section headers, links, tables, and other formatting.
 If not provided explicitly, Prefect will use the docstring of your flow function as a default value.